-colour of the face, but it is not always used in the same limited sense; dark colour of the eyes and hair.
+colour of the face, but it is not always used in the same limited sense; dark and fair complexion often including the colour of the eyes and hair.

 Albert Dürer names the four temperaments "The Four Complexions," and Mr. Hutchinson says:-